 The Company is subject to medical malpractice and other lawsuits due to the nature of the services the Company provides.
 A portion of the Company's professional liability risk is insured through a wholly-owned insurance subsidiary.
-The Company's wholly-owned insurance subsidiary insures the Company for professional liability losses up to \$78.0 million in the aggregate.
+The Company's whollyowned insurance subsidiary insures the Company for professional liability losses up to \$78.0 million in the aggregate.
 The insurance subsidiary has obtained reinsurance with unrelated commercial insurers for professional liability risks of \$75.0 million in excess of a retention level of \$3.0 million.
 The reserve for professional and general liability risks was estimated based on historical claims, demographic factors, industry trends, severity factors, and other actuarial assumptions.
 The estimated accrual for professional and general liabilities could be significantly affected should current and future occurrences differ from historical claim trends and expectations.
 While claims are monitored closely when estimating professional and general liability accruals, the complexity of the claims and wide range of potential outcomes often hampers timely adjustments to the assumptions used in these estimates.
-The professional and general liability reserve was \$55.0 million as of December 31, 2017, of which \$22.8 million was included in other accrued liabilities.
+The professional and general liability reserve was \$55.0 million as of December 31, 2017, of which \$22.8 million was included in other accrued liabilities and \$32.2 million was included in other long-term liabilities.
 The professional and general liability reserve was \$52.3 million as of December 31, 2016, of which \$11.7 million was included in other accrued liabilities and \$40.6 million was included in other long-term liabilities.
-The Company estimates receivable was \$22.7 million as of December 31, 2017, of which \$17.6 million was included in other current assets and \$5.1 million was included in other assets, and such receivable was \$25.9 million as of December 31, 2016, of which \$6.5 million was included in other current assets and \$19.4 million was included in other assets.
+The Company estimates receivables for the portion of professional and general liability reserves that are recoverable under the Company's insurance policies.
+Such receivable was \$22.7 million as of December 31, 2017, of which \$17.6 million was included in other current assets and \$5.1 million was included in other assets, and such receivable was \$25.9 million as of December 31, 2016, of which \$6.5 million was included in other current assets and \$19.4 million was included in other assets.